This extravagant one-year-only styling has come to represent the risk-taking, change-making zeitgeist of the late ’50s and early ’60s

 Chrysler Corporation swears that it never produced any Plymouth Satellite Hemi convertibles in 1967, despite the fact that two have surfaced in recent years, one as-yet-unrestored production model and this 1967 “pilot” car.

-Custom-built at the St. Louis assembly plant, this Read More
+Custom-built at the St. Louis assembly plant, this Satellite was equipped with a Read More

 The Z3 is a Teutonic E-type: long in front, short in back, with muscular curves and a low stance